meejah/magic-wormhole-protocols/dilated-file-transfer.md

 Here is partial Python code showing how a sending-side might accomplish this (with the [https://python-zstandard.readthedocs.io](python-zstandard) library)::

+    # "subchannel" here is some encapsulation of the open subchannel we have
+    # obtained for this Offer, with a "send_message()" member

     class MessageEncapsulator:
         def __init__(self, subchannel):
             self.subchannel = subchannel